jhipster/generator-jhipster-nodejs/ROADMAP.md

 ## Next Features
 To contribute for the next featues, fork the repo and open a pull request regarding the [kanban board](https://github.com/jhipster/generator-jhipster-nodejs/projects/1?fullscreen=true) progress issues or to do.

-> The actual goal is to have **the first release (0.0.2)** with these basic features:
+> The actual goal is to have **the first release (1.0.0)** with these basic features:

 * Blueprint to generate monolitich/microservice app with NestJS basic templates
 * Swagger support
-* Entity ORM generation for prod and dev database (default db is sqlite already configured)
+* Entity ORM generation for prod database (mongodb) and dev database (default db is sqlite already configured)
-* Basic security management
+* Basic security management with jwt
 * Maven simple orchestration to run server with client part in case of monolithic app with frontend code
+* All subgenerators (without services)

 > Let it free to give advices or tips!